-Table 6.
-Events relative to one case of the ICU process.
+Table 7: Events related to one case of the ICU process.
 Some of the timestamp attributes are missing: through domain knowledge, we are able to represent them with uncertainty within a small interval of time.
 The timestamps in bold and italic of the "Raw Timestamp" column are used to set the interval boundaries for uncertain timestamps.